Nicki Clyne: NXIVM

 Clyne was a member of NXIVM, a now defunct multi-level marketing large-group awareness training company founded by Keith Raniere and headquartered in Albany, New York.
 She states she attended her first NXIVM event in November 2005, an "intensive with Executive Success Programs (ESP)," one of several NXIVM companies.
 Prosecutors dismantled NXIVM's corporation structures in 2020 by seizing First Principles Inc., the company with title to NXIVM and Keith Raniere's intellectual property.
 Following Raniere's 2019 conviction of human trafficking and sexual abuse, Clyne continued to support Raniere and advocated for his release.
-Clyne was part of the remaining NXIVM members and continued to defend NXIVM and its practice.
+Clyne was among the remaining NXIVM members who continued to defend NXIVM and its practice.
 On March 27, 2023, the Frank Report published a statement from Clyne stating that she would no longer defend Keith Raniere.

 NXIVM and DOS

 In 2014, NXIVM adherent Rosa Laura Junco (daughter of Alejandro Junco de la Vega) founded the media organization The Knife of Aristotle, later shortened to The Knife.
 Clyne was given a job with the organization, and was credited as its "Executive Producer".